Chair: Jen Lynn, Parent

 - Per C.R.S. the SAC should consist of at least the following members: Principal or Principal Designee, 1 Teacher, 3 parents, 1 Parent Council Member, 1 Community Member.

-- Appointments of the Chair and members of the SAC shall be made annually by the President of the Board with the advice and consent of the Board and the ELT and in accordance with the Bylaws and C.R.S.
+- Appointments of the Chair and members of the SAC shall be made annually by the President of the Board with the advice and consent of the Board and the Executive Director and in accordance with the Bylaws and C.R.S.

 - 1-2 Board Member(s) may also serve on the committee to act as a liaison for Board level academic oversight and training.

 - The Chair of this committee shall be a parent per C.R.S.
 In the event that the parent Chair leaves the committee it shall be the Board’s responsibility to appoint another parent Chair as soon as possible.